 Many different things can come out of a session.
-Re-experiencing and processing a past life memory might help you understand and resolve current relationships, begin to untangle emotional problems including phobias and compulsions, and even heal physical complaints.
+Re-experiencing and processing a past life memory might help you understand and resolve current relationships, begin to untangle emotional problems including phobias and compulsions, and even heal physical symptoms.
 It might explain mysteries in your life and give you a greater sense of peace.
 Perhaps the greatest benefit is experiencing yourself as a soul who has lived before and will live again.
-Really knowing this can give you a different perspective, perhaps a little more objectivity, on your current life and make you feel differently about your death.
+Really knowing this can give you a different perspective, perhaps a little more objectivity, and a context for your present life, and diminish your fear of death.

 I cannot say what will happen in your session, but any or all of these benefits are possible, based on what I've seen from my own regression experience and from the many clients I’ve worked with over thirty years.

 Q. How many sessions do you suggest?

 Some clients find that one session gives them a tremendous jolt of insight, and shifts their perspective.
-It can take time to process.
+It can take time to process these changes.
 Remember, this is not talk therapy.
 It goes far deeper.
-It is not necessary to do past life regressions every week as you would with traditional psychotherapy.
-However, some clients find that returning for follow-up sessions help them continue the journey and heal.
-I may suggest you consider doing more sessions, depending on what your experience is.
-But it's always your choice, and you may find that one session is enough.
+It is not necessary to do past life regressions every week, or even every month, as you would with traditional psychotherapy.
+However, some clients find that returning for another session, a few months or a year or more later, helps deepen their understanding and continues the healing process.
+But it's always your choice, and you may find that one session is all that you need.

 Q. What is your background?

 After that one session, I was hooked.
-I knew that I wanted to learn how to do past life regression and help others have the same experience.
+I knew that I wanted to learn how to do past life therapy to help others, as I had been helped.
 There had never been anything else in my life that had so deeply stirred my passion, or explained so much about my personality and experiences.

 I first trained as a hypnotherapist and then with some of the pioneers in the field of past life therapy, including Dr. Morris Netherton, Dr. Roger Woolger, Dr. Winafred Lucas, Norman Inge, and Henry Bolduc.
 I learned different techniques from each of them, which I integrated into my own style.
 I am also a trained counselor and hold an M.S. in Counseling from Villanova University.
 I have been doing past life regressions with adults for more than 25 years.